fwangboulder/DailyCodePractice/LinuxServerConfig/README.md

 Arch Linux users: sudo pacman -S cowsay

 Note: You typically need to be a “superuser” to install new software, that’s why these install commands begin with the sudo command .
 You can learn more about sudo in our Configuring Linux Web Servers course or on Wikipedia.

+Different shells
+Unix and Linux programmers over the years have written many different shell programs.
+You can read more about them on Wikipedia: the original Bourne shell or sh; the C shell or csh; the Korn shell or ksh; the Z shell or zsh; as well as the bash shell that this course uses.

+Different systems may have different shells installed by default.
+Most Linux systems, and Mac OS X, default to bash for interactive shells.
+However, the most common default shell for scripting (shell programming) is classic sh.
+BSD Unix systems usually default to sh or ksh.

+Almost everything in this course will work the same in any of these shell programs.
+The exception is one of the file matching (globbing) syntaxes at the end of Lesson 3.